kelbert2/JavaNuggets/Java.md

 (param, eters) -> // do something
 ```

-Match with functions that take the same inputs and hav ethe same type of outputs.
+Match with functions that take the same inputs and have the same type of outputs.

 ### Reflection
 A way to examine or modify the behavior of methods, classes, and interfaces at runtime.